 Listen, your business is not different.

-I’m not saying EVERY solution fits your business perfectly and effortlessly, but you’d be surprised just how many can be reworked to fit your business.
+I’m not saying EVERY solution fits perfectly and effortlessly, but you’d be surprised just how many can be reworked to fit your business.

 To use a rather crude term, have you ever heard of the term “Marketing Incest”?

-It’s used to define businesses that just keep doing what everyone else in their industry is doing, and the entire process and effectiveness just gets worse and worse.
+It’s used to define businesses that just keep doing what everyone else in their industry is doing, and the entire process and the ineffectiveness just gets worse and worse.